API Documentation

 Templates

 Templates let you reuse text with variables.
-Created in the dashboard.
+Created in the dashboard or via API.

 Usage: pass template and vars instead of text in /v1/send.